joodaloop/webcraft/content/_index.md

 ## the problem

 You want a really cool website.
 I'm assuming that's your primary goal.
 You want it to be nice to look at, great to read, make visitors whistle in appreciation, etc. etc.

+But everything you've seen so far wasn't made for you/

+Maybe you've been avoiding updating anything on your site for a really long time because you just weren't happy with how it looked.

 If you want to get a bunch of words onto the internet as cheaply as possible, there's never been more ways to go about it.
 Most blogging platforms will cost you less than $5/month, Tumblr and Twitter are free.